 Flagship Merchant Services Review

-Still, all said and done, Flagship makes the grade as a 4-star provider at the moment.
+All said and done, Flagship Merchant Services makes the grade as a 4-star provider at the moment.
 I love that they have no early termination fee, and that they do their best to add value to your processing account.
-They’re doing better than average.
+They’re absolutely doing better than average, and in many cases perform very well indeed.
+Check them out, and please come back to report on your experience!

 Products and Services:

-Flagship Merchant Services offers a pretty limited number of products and service, which is actually a good sign in my mind.
+Flagship Merchant Services offers a pretty limited number of products and services, which is actually a good sign in my mind.
 I like to see a provider add value to your account without trying to shove the kitchen sink down your throat.
-While I’m not particularly impressed here – and I had a hard time locating much useful information – they offer everything you’d need to get started.
+While nothing really sets Flagship apart from the pack here – and I had a hard time locating much useful information in their public advertising – they offer everything you’d need to get started.
 Offerings include:

 - Merchant accounts: Flagship Merchant Services is not a direct processor.
-They use a third-party for processing services.
-These seem to come mostly through iPayment, but have also come through First Data in the past.
+They use a third-party for processing services, mostly through iPayment (their parent company), but in some situations First Data.

-- Gateway/virtual terminal: Gateways come from Authorize.Net, with no set up fee.
-This could save you about $100 in some cases.
+- Gateway/virtual terminal: Gateways come from Authorize.Net, with no setup fee.
+This could save you about $100 in some cases, and is a solid bonus.
+This includes the option to use Authorize.Net’s mPOS mobile app and their “Simple Checkout” payment buttons for your website.

 - Mobile processing: Offered through iPayment’s MobilePay.
-They’ll even hook you up with a free swiper.
+They’ll also hook you up with a free swiper.
+I haven’t reviewed the app in-depth yet, but it seems capable.

 - Online reporting